argus-cli Caveats

 $START_DATE $END_DATE

-This works because the end of options is marked by --
+This works because the end of options is marked by -- (note that no option

-can be used after --
+can be used after --, only arguments).

 The following will not work as expected: